 Facing Deportation in Southern California?
 You Need Immediate Legal Assistance

-If you or a loved one is facing deportation, you should contact a lawyer immediately At the Goldstein Immigration Lawyers, our immigration lawyer in Los Angeles has the skills and experience required to effectively handle deportation cases.
+If you or a loved one is facing deportation, you should contact a lawyer immediately At the Goldstein Immigration Lawyers, our immigration lawyer has the skills and experience required to effectively handle deportation cases.

 We will carefully review your case, assess your options, and help you build the strongest defense.
-To set up an immediate, fully confidential immigration consultation, please do not hesitate to reach out to our Los Angeles law office at (213) 262-2000.
+To set up an immediate, fully confidential immigration consultation, please do not hesitate to reach out to our Los Angeles law office.